October 5-November 4 2018

 “The language and performances are mesmerising.
-I was just so ‘in the moment’, hanging on their every word as tension built.
 And the staging…Set and costume designer Eugyeene Teh has knocked it out of the park.
 Stephen Nicolazzo’s direction is detailed and exacting.
 The result is a fine night of theatre – a sordid mystery that draws you in”

 Alex First, The Blurb